 - However, common causes include injury to the skin or repeated coughing.
 More serious common causes include liver disease such as cirrhosis.

-- Less common causes include vasculitis (eg, Henoch-Schönlein purpura) or a low level of platelets in your blood (eg, idiopathic thrombocytopenia purpura).
+- Less common causes include vasculitis (eg, Henoch-Schönlein purpura) or a low level of platelets in your blood (eg, thrombotic thrombocytopenic purpura).

 - Common causes of a nodule include a sebaceous cyst, lipoma, skin cancer, or a wart.